Budgee, Queensland

+Geography

+The Main Range (part of the Great Dividing Range) loosely forms the northern and eastern boundaries of the locality.
+The elevation ranges from 470 to 730 m with the higher elevations to the north and east of the locality and the lower elevations to the south of the locality.

+The land use is crop growing in the lower elevations and grazing on native vegetation in the higher elevations.

 History

 Budgee State School opened on 11 November 1913.
-In 1916 it became a half-time school with Hirstvale Provisional School (meaning they shared a single teacher).
+In 1916, it became a half-time school with Hirstvale Provisional School (meaning they shared a single teacher).
 When the Hirstvale school closed in 1917, Budgee returned to full-time school status.
-In 1917 Hirstvale School closed and Budgee once again became a full time school.
-The school closed on 23 February 1941, and reopened on 29 January 1952.
+In 1917, Hirstvale School closed and Budgee once again became a full-time school.
+The school closed on 23 February 1941 and reopened on 29 January 1952.
 It closed permanently on 24 January 1965.
+It was at 3 O'Rourke Road (27.79556°S 152.01440°E).